 Weight gain or loss is something to consider.
 Significant weight fluctuations can impact the results, so you should be able to maintain a stable weight before and after the procedure.
 If you’re currently working on losing a large amount of weight, you may want to wait to do this procedure.

 Remember, it is essential to discuss your concerns, expectations, and any potential risks with a qualified medical professional before making a decision about any cosmetic procedure.
-You can schedule a consultation with Dr. Miller and Dr. Sanan to discuss your goals.
+You can schedule a consultation with Dr. Miller, Dr. Sanan, or Dr. Tandon to discuss your goals.
 They can assess your facial anatomy and help you determine if this procedure is the best option for you.

 Buccal Fat Pad Reduction FAQs